Amoghprakash2k4/DSA-project/README.md

 #### Room Structure:

-The `Room` structure models the different room types available and is implemented as a linked list.
+The `Room` structure models the different room types available and is implemented as a queue.
 Each node in this list contains:

 - `room_no`: An integer specifying the room number.
 - `charge`: An integer representing the daily charge for the room.